Professional information

 Notable cases

-Prior to calling to the Bar, Ysabeau worked on a number of notable cases, including the following:
+Ysabeau has worked on a number of notable cases both prior to and since calling to the Bar, including the following:

 Public law